la2050/archive/_projects/2015/the-community-engagement-initiative.md

   - City of Los Angeles
   - LAUSD
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: Newsletter Organization(s) name(s): Operations-South Bureau Community Stakeholder Collaboration Organization(s) mailing address(es): "Los Angeles Police Department \r\nOperations-South Bureau\r\n7600 S. Broadway \r\nLos Angeles, CA  90003"
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Operations-South Bureau Community Stakeholder Collaboration Organization(s) mailing address(es): "Los Angeles Police Department \r\nOperations-South Bureau\r\n7600 S. Broadway \r\nLos Angeles, CA  90003"
   Organization(s) website(s): www.lapdonline.org/south_bureau